 For example, when junior employees need a change of workplace policies, you must put your speaking or writing skills to work to convey the information to senior managers through phone calls or emails.
 So, take the time and improve your communication skills to truly succeed.

 3. Negotiation skills

 Employer–employee agreements are part of an organization’s lifeblood.
-In the case of employees asking a pay raise, an organization’s management may accept the request and propose an improved remuneration package.
-If employees turn down the offer because it doesn’t meet their benchmark, the employee relations specialist steps in and uses her negotiation abilities to find a solution that is acceptable and fair to both parties.
-She can create a committee comprising representatives from both parties and lead them into an agreement.
-Also, when a company wants its employees to sign performance contracts, but employees reject the proposal, the relations specialist might use her negotiation tactics to consult with top managers and convince them into dropping the idea.
+In the case of employees asking for a pay raise, an organization’s management may accept the request and propose an improved remuneration package.
+If employees turn down the offer because it doesn’t meet their benchmark, the employee relations specialist steps in and uses their negotiation skills to find a solution that is acceptable to both parties.
+They can create a committee comprising representatives from both parties and lead them into an agreement.

 4. Interpersonal skills

 Employment relations specialists in management positions need strong interpersonal skills to interact and maintain good relationships with other employees.
-When investigating a worker who violates an organization's regulations, for instance, the employee relations manager uses his interpersonal and investigative abilities to uncover the truth without damaging relations with the worker.
-He also uses conflict resolution skills to resolve differences between workers that might affect the organization’s operational efficiency.
+When investigating a worker who violates an organization's regulations, for instance, you’ll use your interpersonal and investigative abilities to uncover the truth without damaging relations with the worker.
+They also use conflict resolution skills to resolve differences between workers that might affect the efficiency of the organization.

 A different word used for collaboration is teamwork; in employee relations, it’s important to have this skill, as most of your job requires interaction with others to collaboratively come to an understanding.
 At the end of the day, you’re working with an employee (or even the employer) to come up with a preferred solution for both parties.
 In order to be an effective, you’ll want to ensure you sharpen your collaboration skills and always work together.